zlt0518/MIE1628-2025S-Cloud-Based-Data-Analytics/A1/README.md

-Installing Hadoop is the most difficult part this assignment!
+Installing Hadoop is the HARDEST part of this assignment!

 For this assignment, I do not recommend installing Hadoop on your local machine provided by instructor as it will take tons of time to firgure out useless version errors :(